Anders Haugen

 Anders Olsen Haugen (October 24, 1888 – April 14, 1984) was a Norwegian-American ski jumper who won four national ski jumping championships.
 He competed in the 1924 Winter Olympics in Chamonix and the 1928 Winter Olympics in St. Moritz.
 Anders Haugen was the first and, as of 2022, only American to win an Olympic medal for ski jumping.

 Biography

 Anders Olsen Haugen was born in Bø, Telemark, Norway.
 Anders Haugen and his brother Lars emigrated to the United States in 1909 and built a ski jumping hill with the Milwaukee Ski Club near Lake Nagawicka west of Milwaukee, Wisconsin, in order to open ski jumping to the public of the area.

 In 1911 Anders Haugen set a world record of 46m (152 feet) on Curry Hill in Ironwood, Michigan while winning the National Championship.
 Between 1910 and 1920, the Haugen brothers won the U.S. National Championships eleven times.
 In 1919 and 1920, Anders Haugen set the two world record ski jumping distances of 213 ft (64.92m) and 214 ft (65.23m), respectively.

 He was Captain of the first US skiing team at the 1924 Winter Olympics.

-Haugen and his brothers later moved to northwestern Wisconsin and then Frisco, Colorado.
+Haugen and his brothers later moved to Chippewa Falls, Wisconsin and then Frisco, Colorado.